TrueDeck/Documentation/WhitePaper.md

 TrueDeck developers are working on ground-breaking technologies and bringing innovation to the gambling industry.
 TrueDeck platform will be open-source and fully transparent.
 The platform will comprise a number of technologies which will facilitate the development of complex gambling games.

 ### For Casino Owners
-TrueDeck Platform will be a **“Casino-as-a-service”** where anyone with enough TRUE tokens will be able to create his own casino over TrueDeck platform. **Casino can be deployed with just a few clicks.** The operator can choose to have only specific casino games from TrueDeck Marketplace and pay only for those games.
+TrueDeck Platform will be a **“Casino-as-a-service”** where anyone with enough TDP tokens will be able to create his own casino over TrueDeck platform. **Casino can be deployed with just a few clicks.** The operator can choose to have only specific casino games from TrueDeck Marketplace and pay only for those games.
 The casinos will share the same features TrueDeck platform provides.
 However, Casino owners will be free to decide their own parameters like house edge, rake, commission, fees etc. They can also opt to support any cryptocurrency for their casino.

 ### For Developers & Designers
 Developers & designers will be able to provide their services on TrueDeck Marketplace to develop new casino games or customize the existing ones according to the casino owner needs.